AWANA CALENDAR & THEMEs 2025-2026

 Awana is full of fun events like crazy theme nights and celebrations.
 We have challenges to help keep the goals of giving and missions emphasis before us.

 So clubbers can get the most out of club nights, Awana is divided into specific age groups.
-Cubbies are for preschoolers aged three and four; Sparks is for children in grades kindergarten, first, and second grades; Truth in Training (T&T) are children in grades third, fourth, and fifth.
-Older students in sixth through 12th grade can continue in Awana by individual study, please contact me if interested.
+Cubbies is for preschoolers aged three and four; Sparks is for children in grades kindergarten, first and second; Truth in Training (T&T) is for children in grades third, fourth and fifth.
+Older students in sixth through 12th grade can continue in Awana by individual study, please contact an Awana Director if interested.

 We look forward to working with you as you “train up your child in the way he should go” and as we all teach your child about God, His love, and His purpose for us.